torvalds/linux/Documentation/media/uapi/v4l/standard.rst

 ***************

 Video devices typically support one or more different video standards or variations of standards.
-Each video input and output may support another set of standards.
+Each video input and output may support ayesther set of standards.
 This set is reported by the ``std`` field of struct :c:type:`v4l2_input` and struct
 :c:type:`v4l2_output` returned by the